About Trista: I am Here to Help You Feel Seen, Supported, and Confident in Your Parenting Journey

 That we were our family, and nothing would ever change that.
 Those early years were full of sleepless nights, first steps, first words, and countless moments that reminded me that love isn’t bound by blood.

 If you’ve made it this far, I want to say thank you.
 Thank you for taking a bit of time out of your busy day to get to know me a little better.
+Now it's your turn, when you have time I would love to hear from you!

 I would also love to get to know you.
 Your story matters here.
 Your questions matter.
 Your struggles and your wins — they matter.

-So, please, stick around.
+Please, stick around.
 Check out the articles, share your thoughts, and don’t be shy about reaching out.
 Whether you’re a new parent, a seasoned pro, or somewhere in between, I hope you’ll find something here that feels like a hug on a hard day.

 From my heart to yours — welcome.
 Let’s keep raising kids, and each other, one day at a time.